Helpful Gardening Tips

 Weeping Willow Tree provides a Marvelous Focal Point for any Landscape

 The graceful falling habit of its branches forms a shade canopy that can reach the ground, creating an outdoor living room as much as 40 feet across.
 The willow’s branching habit for families with children also makes it a perfect climbing tree, with big forks and a stout trunk.
 They are tolerant to a wide variety of soil pHs, and these gorgeous and surprisingly functional trees are at home almost anywhere in the continental US.

 Weeping Willow Has Earned its Place as a Favorite for its Whimsical Look

 - Willow extracts for centuries to treat headaches and other mild pain.

 Today, however, willows are more often used to treat boggy areas in residential landscaping and low areas prone to flooding and eroding riverbanks.
 Weeping willows thrive near water and tolerate salt.

 Weeping Willow catkins appear late in the spring.

-The leaves are deep green, long and slender with a silvery-green back.
+The leaves are deep green, long, and slender, with a silvery-green back.
 Catkins appear in late spring.
-In the fall, the leaves turn late in the season, becoming a bright gold or green-yellow before falling.
-The delicate silhouette of a weeping willow in winter is as lovely as the tree in full summer.
-People have used its slender branches for centuries in a wide range of arts and crafts, including baskets, paintbrushes, and dyes for leather.
+The leaves turn late in the season in the fall, becoming a bright gold or green-yellow before falling.
+The delicate silhouette of a weeping willow in winter is as lovely as the tree in the whole summer.
+People have used its slender branches for centuries in various arts and crafts, including baskets, paintbrushes, and dyes for leather.